 If halos or glare are problems, limit night driving.
 Glare can also happen during the day, so make sure your vision prescription is up to date, and ask if special tinting could lessen glare.

 If a cataract begins to interfere with your day-to-day life, an ophthalmologist specializing in cataract surgery can remove the cloudy lens and replace it with a clear lens implant.

 Other Retinal Diseases

-Diabetic retinopathy is a complication of uncontrolled diabetes.
-It happens when blood vessels leak.
+Diabetic retinopathyis a complication of uncontrolled diabetes.
+It happens when blood vessels grow in the retina and leak fluid or bleed.
 You may have blurred vision and trouble reading, among other symptoms.

 Laser treatment can "zap" leakage in early stages of the disease, sometimes preventing more serious complications.
 But the best way to protect vision is to monitor and maintain normal blood sugar levels.